Hadi-koubeissi/ManageGift/README.md

 %gset mention on       Active the mention on all start giveaway.
 %gset mention off      Disable the mention on all start giveaway.
 %gset logs             Setup the room logs of giveaway.
+%gsetprefix            Set bot prefix for your guild.
+$gset role             Set default role for your guild.
 ```